-You may want to get a new credit card from a bank that you already have a credit card with them, especially if you're interested in churning for credit card rewards.
+You may want to get a new credit card from a bank that you already have a credit card with, especially if you're interested in churning for credit card rewards.
 But will your card issuer approve your application for another credit card even though you already have one with them?

 You’re in luck.
 Many credit card issuers will indeed approve you for another one of their credit cards as long as you meet the qualification criteria.
 And, if you’ve always managed your current credit card well, that may make it easier for you to get approved for the new credit card.

 Getting Another Credit Card From the Same Credit Card Issuer

 Don’t assume that you’ll get approved for the exact same terms as your current credit card.
 The credit card issuer will approve your application based on your current income, credit standing, and the current economy.
 You could get approved for a higher interest rate and lower credit limit.
 Or, you could also get approved for a lower interest rate and a higher credit limit.